mindspore-ai/docs/docs/mindspore/source_en/migration_guide/model_development/learning_rate_and_optimizer.md

 MindSpore:

 The learning rate of MindSpore is packaged in the optimizer.
-Each time the optimizer is invoked, the learning rate update step is automatically updated.
-For details, see [Learning Rate and Optimizer](https://www.mindspore.cn/docs/en/r2.3/migration_guide/model_development/learning_rate_and_optimizer.html).
+Each time the optimizer is invoked, the learning rate update step is automatically updated..

 ## Parameters Grouping